 “Just being a teammate with him now I just realize how open minded he is with stuff off the court.
 We talk about a lot of stuff off the court, not just basketball all the time.
 So learning that side of him has been great and I feel it’s going to help me when I’m at his point in his career and my career.”

-Stephon Castle’s Dad & Tim Duncan Were College Teammate
+Stephon Castle’s Dad & Tim Duncan Were College Teammates

 Undoubtedly, CP3 is the PG mentor that Castle has at his disposal.
 But what’s equally interesting are the the degrees of separation between Castle, basketball and the Spurs,